 Featured favorite: Cyberpunk 2077 for Stadia

 CD Projekt RED's open-world epic may not be the genre-defining revolution a lot had hoped for, but the Stadia version plays great.
-While the PS4 and Xbox One editions currently suffer from horrible performance issues and tons of bugs, the Stadia version is very comparable to playing on a gaming PC and is arguably the best way to play the game.
+While the PS4 and Xbox One editions currently suffer from horrible performance issues and tons of bugs, the Stadia version is comparable to playing on a gaming PC and is arguably the best way to play the game.
 I enjoyed it quite a lot in my review and am excited to see it get better.

 Gather your party: Baldur's Gate 3 (Early Access) for StadiaStaff Pick

 Even though it's still in Early Access, Larian's Baldur's Gate 3 is already shaping up to be another RPG masterpiece from one of the genre's greats.
 The developers behind the critically-acclaimed Divinity: Original Sin series have taken the reins of the iconic Dungeons & Dragons universe in this amazing feast of turn-based tactics and wonderful storytelling.
 It also plays great on Stadia via PC and has surprisingly good controller support.
-It's not on consoles yet, so this is the only way to play the game right now without a gaming PC.
+Unfortunately, it's not on consoles yet, so this is the only way to play the game right now without a gaming PC.

 Dawn of the Dark Age: Assassin's Creed Valhalla for Stadia